 - Drop-Off Centers remain open.
 Face masks or face coverings are required.
 Fees will resume September 8.
 The fee for tires will continue to be waived with a limit of five tires being accepted from one party.
 Confirm hours of operation.

 - Parking Enforcement for all posted time restrictions has resumed.
 All meter restrictions (including time) continue to be actively enforced.
-Currently enforcement of night parking restrictions is suspended.
+Enforcement of night parking regulations will resume November 2nd.

 - The Tow Lot remains open, but with revised hours.
 Face masks are required.